anikow/Whitelister_Assistant/README.md

 4. **Set Up Environment Variables**

-    Create a `.env` file in the root directory.
+    Create a `.env` file in the root directory and configure it with your MongoDB, SQL, API, and Discord settings.

     **Example .env**
    ```bash